akeneo/pim-helpcenter/content/md/productivity/sequential-edit.md

 ::: ee
 Only the products with the read-only access rights will be displayed.
 If the user cannot edit any products from his product selection, then an error message is prompted to inform he cannot do the sequential edit.
-For more details, you can read [Set rights on the product catalog](/articles/build-your-user-groups.html#access-rights-on-product-information)
+For more details, you can read [Set rights on your catalog](/articles/access-rights-on-products.html)
 :::